A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Empirical Illustrations

-Suppose we are instead interested in ruling out large negative effects. \cite{dinersteinsmith021} note that, pre-reform, public schools had on average about 3.4 private schools within a one-mile radius.
-For the first post-treatment period, we would like to assess the conclusion that the $\text{ATT}_{2008} > -0.1$, which corresponds to a reduction of around 3 percent in private schools within a one-mile radius.
-Hence, the conclusion of interest breaks down once the lower bound of the identified set falls at or below $-0.1$.
+For illustration, suppose we are interested in ruling out large negative effects.
+Before the reform, public schools had about 3.4 private schools within one mile, so the hypothesis $\text{ATT}_{2008}>-0.1$ corresponds to ruling out reductions exceeding roughly 3 percent of the pre-reform average.
+For comparison, \cite{dinersteinsmith021} estimate that a \$1000 per-student funding increase reduced the number of nearby private schools by 0.21 over six years, about 6 percent of the pre-reform average.
+The conclusion breaks down when the lower bound of the identified set reaches $-0.1$.

+For this application, I construct the sensitivity analysis using the identified sets in Theorem \ref{thm:attmultpretrendsk}, which calibrate anticipation effects relative to the actual treatment effect.
+This parameterization is natural in this setting because anticipation and the post-treatment effect likely operate through the same behavioral channel: expected future enrollment losses may induce exposed private schools to close before implementation.
+If the treatment effect is negative, values of $k_t$ between zero and one capture anticipation also being negative but smaller in magnitude, reflecting uncertainty among exposed private schools about the extent of future enrollment losses.
+I do not apply the benchmarking procedure because expectations about the reform may have evolved over an extended period, leaving no clean pre-announcement window.